 - Never apply air pressure to the water system with any of the valves in the closed position.
 Air pressure applied to a closed valve, faucet or low point drain could potentially damage the seals and cause water leaks.
 If you have questions, consult with your RV dealer.
 Using RV antifreeze is the preferred method of winterization. - Recommended pressure is 30 PSI, exceeding this pressure may rupture water line couplings and void your warranty. - Turn off the water heater gas valve typically located outside the RV.
-Water heater power should be OFF (turn off both ELECTRIC and GAS switches). - 2.
+Water heater power should be OFF (turn off both ELECTRIC and GAS switches).
+(Turn off power to the tankless water heater) - 2.
 On the Uni-Doc utility center there are no water heater bypass valves. - 3.
-Level the RV and drain the fresh water tank, water heater and hot & cold water lines.
+Level the RV and drain the fresh water tank, tank (storage) water heater and hot & cold water lines.
 Open all low point drains and fresh water tank drain.
-Faucets inside the RV may need to be opened also to relieve pressure and allow lines to drain.
-Refer to Draining the Fresh Water System section. - Remove the drain plug from the water heater (Fig 1) (typically located outside the RV).
+Open faucets inside the RV to relieve pressure and allow lines to drain.
+Refer to Draining the Fresh Water System section. - 4.
+Remove the drain plug from the tank (storage) water heater (Fig 1) (typically located outside the RV).
 Do not remove the drain plug if the water heater is hot or under pressure.
-Release pressure & let it cool off. - 5.
-Water filter should be removed for winterizing.
-See Water Purification System section.
-Your RV may have one of two types of filters:
+Release pressure & let it cool off.